J4n-M44rt3n/Nutshell-eDNA-sampler/Construction.md

 # Assembly of the DNAir sampler
 ## Tools and parts
 The picture below gives you an overview of the tools and parts you'll need to build the DNAir sampler for collecting environmental DNA.
 Printable 3D files are in the [3D-files folder](./3D-files).
 Additionally, you'll need two plastic 6804 ball bearings and three 0.3 mm 8x10 cm polysterene blades per sampler.
 Not pictured but good to have around are a ruler and powdered graphite with a brush, for lubrication.
-Also not pictured is the stereolithography 3D printer.
+Also not pictured is a stereolithography 3D printer.
 <p align="left">
 <img src="./Media/dnair-assembly-01.JPG" width=500>
 </p>